harterrt/harterrt/content/mozilla/good_experiment_tools.md

 * provides impact measures that are consistent between experiments
 * clarifies what's important to leadership

+I plan on explanding this section into its own post.

 <!---
 TODO: Post on curating decision metrics